Everything you need to know about the jewelry can be found right here in our FAQ | Sharon Z Jewelry | Shop Handmade Sustainable Jewelry San Francisco

 Where is your jewelry made?

 Our working studio is located in San Francisco’s San Francisco’s Union Square District.
 I have a studio that you can come and visit - just call first for an appointment - 415.894.9466.
-I am a proud member of sfmade.org.
+I am a proud member of SF Made and a founding member of Bay Area Made.

 How do I clean my jewelry?

-You’re in luck because I have a whole page devoted to cleaning jewelry.
-It’s fun, cheap, easy and can be done with items you already have around your house!
-Check it out here
+You’re in luck because I wrote a blog post all about cleaning jewelry and keeping it sparkling.
+It’s fun process; cheap, easy and can be done with items you already have around your house!